JOJIR/Final-CollabFrontend/README.md

 Collaboration project consisting of basic funtionality like

-New user registrations
+New user registrations,
-Blogs
+Blogs,
-Blog comments
+Blog comments,
-Group Chat
+Group Chat,
-Jobs
+Jobs,
 Friend Request (accept and deny)

 Frameworks used